-India’s most southerly state, Tamil Nadu, is home to 46km of railway that, since July 2005, holds the distinction of being a UNESCO World Heritage site.
+India’s most southerly state, Tamil Nadu, is home to 46 kilometres (28.5 miles) of railway that, since July 2005, holds the distinction of being a UNESCO World Heritage site.
 The Nilgiri Mountain Railway opened in 1899.
 It twists up from Mettupalayam, on the hot and dusty plain, into the lush countryside and altitude-induced coolness of the Nilgiri Hills.

 A scenic rail journey in southern India

 Several stretches of Indian Railways’ expansive network attract fans of scenic rail journeys.
 A trip on the Nilgiri Mountain Railway is widely regarded as one of the world’s classic journeys.

 The scenic landscapes of the undulating Nilgiris — meaning ‘blue mountains’ in Tamil — are just part of the attraction of travelling on the Nilgiri Mountain Train.
 The rolling greenery of the region’s tea and coffee plantations is a stark contrast to the plains around Mettupalayam.

 Traces of hill station life linger in the towns of Coonoor and Udhagamandalam (which the British found tricky to pronounce, so christened it Ooty; by which it is still popularly known).
 These are still popular retreats from the raging summer heat of April to June, the holiday months in which the train is most crowded.

 Technically minded passengers enjoy gaining insights into the feats of engineering which make the line workable — including more than 250 bridges.
 Others take special pleasure from a trip on the stretch up to Coonoor, which is still served by steam locomotives.